-It's useful to try and write in short and concise sentences.
+Try to write concisely.
 As a general rule, sentences should not be much longer then 25 words.

-Avoid big paragraphs as it is not good web practice; users will avoid reading content this way.
-Break bigger paragraphs into smaller paragraphs, and aim to keep each paragraph to no more than two sentences.
+Avoid big paragraphs – users will avoid reading content this way.
+Break up bigger paragraphs, and aim to keep each paragraph to two or three sentences.

-Consider your audience – will they understand any scientific ‘jargon’ used?
-If possible, try to include information in laymen’s terms as well.
+Consider your audience – will they understand any jargon used?
+Where necessary, include information in laymen’s terms as well.

-Keep all writing within the IOP’s style guide (PDF, 360 KB), and make sure each document has been checked thoroughly for spelling or grammatical errors.
-This is essential.
+Keep all writing in line with the IOP’s style guide, and make sure each document has been checked thoroughly for spelling and grammatical errors.

-It is useful to have at least one image related to the news story.
-Please see the section ‘use of images’ for further information on sourcing images and the IOP’s policy on image use.
+Include at least one image related to the news story.
+Please see the use of images section for further information.

 Please refer to the IOP’s news section for examples of writing good news stories.